jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 By default, CDL will download the  "optimized for streaming" version of tiktok videos.
 Setting this option to `True` will download videos in original (source) quality.

-`_original` will be added as a prefix to their filename.
+`_original` will be added as a suffix to their filename.

 {% hint style="warning" %}
 This will make video downloads several times slower